-10.2.2 If ranged unit shot at enemy units in friendly ZoC then dice (1K6) roll must be made.
+10.2.1 If ranged unit shoot at enemy units in friendly ZoC then dice (1D6) roll must be made.
 On 1 a friendly unit adjacent to enemy under fire (chosen by owning Player) suffers 1 SP of losses.
 In this case enemy target unit does not suffer any losses.

-Archers shot at enemy cavalry unit next to friendly infantry unit.
+Archers shoot at enemy cavalry unit next to friendly infantry unit.
 Player rolls for "friendly fire" and result is 1.
 As a result enemy unit does not suffer any loses (roll for its losses is skipped) and friendly infantry loses 1 SP.

-- 10.2.3 Enemy armor influences ranged unit fire.
-Armor level is subtracted from ranged unit fire dice roll. - 10.2.4 Ranged unit fire dice roll is modified by terrain.
-1 should be subtracted if shooting at units in forest, village or within fortifications. - 10.2.5 If ranged unit shoots at hex with a leader, a 2 dice (2K6) roll should be made.
+- 10.2.2 Enemy armor influences ranged unit fire.
+Armor level is subtracted from ranged unit fire dice roll. - 10.2.3 Ranged unit fire dice roll is modified by terrain.
+1 should be subtracted if shooting at units in forest, village or within fortifications. - 10.2.4 If ranged unit shoots at hex with a leader, a 2 dice (2D6) roll should be made.
 Result of 12 means leader death.
 The roll is made for each unit shooting to the hex.

-This rule even means, that friendly leader can be killed by friendly fire, e.g. in situation described in 10.2.2 (on dice (1K6) roll 1 and then 2 dice (2K6) roll 12).
+This rule even means, that friendly leader can be killed by friendly fire, e.g. in situation described in 10.2.2 (on dice (1D6) roll 1 and then 2 dice (2D6) roll 12).

-10.2.6 Ranged unit must have visibility to the target.
+10.2.5 Ranged unit must have visibility to the target.
 Visibility is blocked by hex with hills, forest, village or fortifications.
 Visibility is not blocked by friendly units.

-Polish archers cannot shot at unit A because visibility is blocked by village.
-They can shot to unit B.
+Polish archers cannot shoot at unit A because visibility is blocked by village.
+They can however shoot to unit.

-10.2.7 Concurrent fire from both friendly and enemy units is made with initial units' strength.
-Any losses are set after both units have shot.
+10.2.6 Concurrent fire from both friendly and enemy units is made with initial units' strength.
+Any losses are set after both units have shoot.

 Horse Archers enter hex adjacent to crossbowmen.
 In this case both units can shoot.
-If both Players decide to shoot then they roll for enemy losses and any damage inflicted by enemy is counted after both shots are finished.
+If both Players decide to shoot then they roll for enemy losses and any damage inflicted by enemy is counted after both shoots are finished.